thedtvn/MBBank/docs/index.md

 - Will my account get banned if i use this lib ?

 > I can not guarantee that so use it with your own risk.

+- Can i run ocr model on cpu ?

+> Yes, you can. but it maybe will be slower than using gpu (cuda)